GEEGABYTE1/Leaf-Editor-/README.md

 - /select_file: Allows a user to choose a certain file already made.
 - /save_file: Saves the new updates to the file
 - /Choose_File: Allows a user to choose a certain file already made.
+- /remove_file: Allows a user to remove a certain file.

 # Extras